ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_monitor.rst

       # not just the values defined.
 If you want to override only the defined
       # values, use yaml anchors as shown
       default: &default
-         colors: RdYlBu_r # Matplotlib colormap to use for the co,orbar
+         colors: RdYlBu_r # Matplotlib colormap to use for the colorbar
          N: 20 # Number of map intervals to plot
          bad: [0.9, 0.9, 0.9] # Color to use when no data
       pr: